Industry Trends

-In 2025, marketing and technology are inextricably linked.
-The practice of marketing today — automated, personalized, and fast-moving — can only happen successfully with the right technology.
+In 2026, the practice of marketing — automated, personalized, and fast-moving — can only happen successfully with the right technology in place.

-The basic tenets of marketing don’t change from year to year, but strategies and tactics are both shaped by and influence the technology choices that marketers make.
-Software options abound and can easily overwhelm a marketing team, even as teams are being asked to reach prospects and contribute to sales more than ever before.
+The basic tenets of good marketing don’t change much from year to year, but strategies and tactics are both shaped by and influence the technology choices that marketers make.
+Software options abound and can easily overwhelm a marketing team, even as teams are being asked to reach prospects and demonstrate their contribution to sales more than ever before.

 [Source: Grand View Research]